dojo/docs/dojo/index.rst

   Checks if the parameter is a built-in function

-* :ref:`dojo.trim <dojo/trim>`

-  Trim whitespace from a String

-* :ref:`dojo.replace <dojo/replace>`

-  Simple templates with parameterized substitutions.

-* :ref:`dojo.mixin <dojo/mixin>`

-  Mixes one object into another.
-Can be used as a shallow copy

-* :ref:`dojo.extend <dojo/extend>`

-* :ref:`dojo.getObject <dojo/getObject>`

-  Get a property from a dot-separated string, such as "A.B.C"

-* :ref:`dojo.setObject <dojo/setObject>`

-  Set a property from a dot-separated string, such as "A.B.C"

-* :ref:`dojo.exists <dojo/exists>`

-  Determine if an object supports a given method

 HTML Utilities (dojo/_base/html)
 --------------------------------

 The :ref:`dojo/_base/html <dojo/_base/html>` module contains basic DOM & HTML handling functions for backward compatibility purposes.

-New code should use the dojo/dom* modules (see "Dojo core" section below for details).
+New code should use the :ref:`dojo/dom* <dojo/#dom-dojo-dom>` modules instead.

 Deferred Utilities (dojo/_base/Deferred)
 ----------------------------------------